osl-incubator/scicookie/guide/guide.md

 GitHub and take advantage of its powerful version control features.
 These functionalities in SciCookie make it easy to manage your project and collaborate with others, while ensuring that your code is properly versioned and tracked.

+## Continuos integration

+Continuous Integration (CI) is a development practice where code changes are frequently merged into a shared repository.
+Each change is automatically built and tested to ensure it does not introduce defects or break existing functionality.
+This process helps prevent integration issues and improves code quality.

+CI tools provide automated feedback on code changes, allowing developers to quickly identify and fix problems.
+By automating repetitive tasks, CI also saves time and effort.
+With SciCookie you can integrate tools like GitHub and/or CircleCI into your project.

+- GitHub Actions (**github_actions**): This option allows you to incorporate GitHub Actions into your project.
+As a native CI/CD platform integrated with GitHub, it offers flexible workflows and an easy setup process.
+- CircleCI (**circleci**): This option enables you to integrate CircleCI into your project.
+Known for its speed and reliability, CircleCI is a cloud-based CI/CD platform that streamlines the development process.